comit-network/RFCs/RFC-002-SWAP.md

 A frame of type `REQUEST` implies a `RESPONSE`.
 We will refer to the response of a SWAP REQUEST as SWAP RESPONSE.

-A SWAP RESPONSE contains the result of the negotiation initiated through the SWAP REQUEST.
+A SWAP RESPONSE contains the decision made by the other peer.

 #### Headers

-The response MUST contain the following header:
+The response MUST contain the `decision` header.

-- `negotiation_result`

-The `negotiation_result` header is defined as follows:
+The `decision` header is defined as follows:

-- `value`: `successful` OR `failed`.
+- `value`: `accepted` OR `declined`.
 - `parameters`: None

 #### Body